EN TR

 Real-Time FEA Validation

 Each optimization iteration was validated in Karamba3D.
 We rejected geometries with nodal displacements exceeding L/500 (24mm at mid-span).
-The final form has a maximum displacement of 18mm under full load.
+In the FEA model, the final form shows a maximum displacement of 18mm under full load.

 03